simon-dengler/coding-project/tasks.md

 # Fullstack (frontend + backend)
 * Get the app to run on your local machine
+--> done, Debugging set up
 * There are bugs - find and fix them
+--> bug in host and port declaration for frontend to allow CORS in property file (removed underscores) --> Endless loop in frontend result.tsx: Added useEffect Statement to API-Call
-* To display better ads we need more data - extend the form with more inputs and store the data in the database
+* To display better ads we need more data - extend the form with more inputs and store the data in the database --> Added favourite Animal und Zodiac Sign to provide targeted ads
-* At the moment anyone can use our app - implement authentication with a registration process
+* At the moment anyone can use our app - implement authentication with a registration process --> backend done,
 * Filling in the same data over and over again is annoying - prefill some of the form from the login data
 * Who wrote that code? - Improve the code quality